slackapi/deno-slack-sdk/README.md

 ## Creating an app

-Create a blank project by executing
+Create a blank project by executing the following command:

 ```zsh
 slack create my-app --template slack-samples/deno-blank-template